 Following A pH-Balanced Nutrition Plan Has Multiple Benefits Beyond Bone Health

-Unlike the Establishment’s approach, which targets an isolated process (such as bone remodeling) through artificial intervention via toxic and often dangerous synthetic drugs, the Save Our Bones Program takes the whole person into account and builds health from the inside out.
+Unlike the Establishment’s approach, which targets an isolated process (such as bone remodeling) through artificial intervention via toxic and often dangerous synthetic drugs, the Osteoporosis Reversal Program takes the whole person into account and builds health from the inside out.

 The research is clear: when you build your bones through the 80/20 diet, you’re “sowing” health into every body system, and you can look forward to a plentiful “harvest” of amazing benefits.